minsoehan/minsoehan.github.io/dwlmsh045-5pc.md

 $ cp /path/to/thispatchfile.diff ./
 $ patch -p1 < ./thispatchfile.diff
 ```
-Using the folling patch, config.def.h will be splitted into 3 .h file as config.h, kbconfig.h and ruconfig.h files.
+Using the folling patch, config.def.h will be splitted into 3 files as config.h, kbconfig.h and ruconfig.h files.

 ```diff
 This is minsoehan's combining the following 5 patches to dwl-v04